WE ARE THANKFUL FOR ALL THE ESSENTIAL MEMBERS OF OUR COMMUNITY THAT ACCEPTED OUR INVITATION TO JOIN THE MAKING PLACE MATTER EXHIBITION COUNCIL.

 5th MPM Exhibition Council Meeting

 During our fifth gathering, Alex Gilliam from Tiny WPA guided all The Council's members through a hands-on workshop.
 We discussed topics regarding the way we would better experience a reflective space within the gallery.
 With how many people would we want to discuss the exhibition with?
 Would we better seat in groups or independently.
 What would be the ideal height to seat and converse about the artwork?
 With all this subjects in mind, we transformed cardboard into prototypes that we got to test and reflect around or ideas on seating within the exhibition.Peek at our design workshop!

 Saturday September 18, 2021

 Furniture building & testing

-After the Design Workshop in July, we met with some of the The Council's members in the actual space where the future gallery is going to be.
+After the Design Workshop in July, we met with some of the The Council's members at the actual space where the future gallery is going to be.
 We moved foward from designing to building and testing of the future furniture.
-Density for cushions, possible angles and heights for the back of the benches, together with finishes of the wood we some of the aspects that we went through during this exciting experience.
-Besides a lot of fun, it was also the opportunity to be for the first time together where we will soon have the exhibition installed!Look at us building together!
+Density for cushions, possible angles and heights for the back of the benches, together with finishes of the wood were some of the aspects that we explored during this exciting experience.
+Besides being a lot of fun, it was also the opportunity to be together for the first time where we will soon have the exhibition installed!Look at us building together!